PakinamElBanna/ib-youtube-app/README.md

  - Just to satisfy the provided requirements, the user is immediately redirected to the search page, which fires a search function on init and populates the videos list

+ - The project is continuously being updated and refactored.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.

 ## Development server